LupuC/elixio_uninstaller/README.md

 1. Filters only works 1 way (sorting from a>z, 0 to 9 etc)
 2. Total gigs from the bottom left, is not working properly
 3. Sometimes, the app won't start
+4. **IMPORTANT** The app will be removed from the list, even if you press "No" on uninstall confirmation.

 ## How It Works